Jessica Castles

-Jessica Castles (born 16 July 2002) is an English-born Swedish-Northern Irish artistic gymnast who represents Sweden in international competitions.
+Jessica Castles (born 16 July 2002) is a British-born Swedish artistic gymnast who represented Sweden in international competitions.
 She is the 2019 European Games floor exercise bronze medalist and the 2018 Swedish national champion.
-She is currently competing in collegiate gymnastics at the University of Arizona.
+She competed in collegiate gymnastics at the University of Arizona from 2021 to 2024.

 Early life

 Castles was born in West Surrey, England in 2002 to a Northern Irish father and a Swedish mother.
 She has two younger brothers.
 She grew up in Qatar, having lived there for nine years before moving back to England at age 14 in order to get better gymnastics training and coaching.

-Gymnastics career

-Junior
+Junior gymnastics career

 Castles trained gymnastics recreationally before she was scouted by the Qatari national team when she was twelve years old.
 She trained with them for two years before continuing her training in England with Heathrow Gymnastics Club.

 2016–17

 Castles competed at the 2016 English Championships where she placed 35th in the all-around.
 In 2017 Castles began competing at both British and Swedish domestic competitions and decided to represent Sweden in international competitions.
 In April she competed at the English Championships where she placed 11th in the all-around but recorded the second highest floor exercise score amongst juniors.
 The following month she competed at a team selection competition for the 2017 Junior Nordic Championships where she placed second in the all-around behind Tonya Paulsson but recorded the highest floor exercise score.
 At the Junior Nordic Championships Castles helped Sweden finish in third place.
 Individually she finished ninth in the all-around and won gold on floor exercise ahead of Camille Rasmussen of Denmark.
 In June she competed at the Flanders International Team Challenge where she helped Sweden finish ninth as a team, and individually she placed 18th in the all-around.

 In late June Castles competed at her first Swedish National Championships where she won bronze in the all-around behind Ida Staafgård and Paulsson, gold on vault and floor exercise, and silver on balance beam behind Staafgård.
 She next represented Sweden at the European Youth Olympic Festival where she helped Sweden finish 20th as a team.
 Castles next competed at the Rushmoor Rosebowl where she placed seventh in the all-around and second on floor exercise behind Emily Thomas.
 She ended the season competing at the Top Gym Tournament where she finished sixth in the all-around, first on balance beam, and second on floor exercise behind Amelie Morgan.